Understanding Student View

 Did you know there’s a version of the Scope website that’s designed just for your students?
-This beautiful, reader-friendly experience is all set up for you – all you need to do is share it with your students using your classroom password.
-Watch this quick video to learn more:
+All you need to do is share it with your students using your classroom password.

-To find your classroom password, click the silhouette icon on the top right of the Scope website and go to your dashboard.
+To find your classroom password, click the silhouette icon on the top right of the Scope website, which will take you to your dashboard.

 If you’re using a learning management system like Clever, Canvas, or Google Classroom, we may also be able to set up single-sign on access for your students.
 Learn more about that here.